jwplayer/jwplayer-react-native/README.md

 ## Contributing

-- Boiler plate about contributing to an OSS project.
-- Expectations (need help) are for work for all, not just for you
+- All contributions should correlate to an open issue.
+We hope to avoid doubling the work between contributors.
-   - Code shouldn't be a one-off solution for your use case
+- Changes shouldn't be a one-off solution for your use case.
-- PRs should coorelate to an open Issue unless there's a good reason (we don't want phantom PRs appearing changing the wheel if it's not required)
 - Keep work small as required.
-Large PRs aren't fun for anyone
+Large PRs aren't fun for anyone and will take longer to review.

 <br /><br />

 ## Issues

-- Follow format for Bugs/Features/Questions.
+- Follow the format for Bugs/Features/Questions.
-- Provide as much information as possible
-- For quickest support, reach out to JW support via __ after creating an issue on this repo.
-(Yet to be confirmed as an ok path with Support, but imo this is ideal)
 - If submitting a bug, always attempt to recreate the issue in our Example app
+- Provide as much relevant information as possible
+- For the quickest support, reach out to JW support via this [link](https://support.jwplayer.com/hc/en-us/requests/new) after creating an issue on this repo.
+Providing the `Issue` number and additional, potentially proprietary/sensitive information.